Moana House Training Institute - Te Taketake Diploma in Addiction Counselling (level 7)

 University of Auckland - PGCert HSc and PGDipHSc in Alcohol and Drug Studies (important note - applicants for registration must complete the core papers POPLHLTH 737, POPLPRAC 707, POLPRAC 708).

-Note: Prior to Te Taketake Diploma in Counselling Level 7, dapaanz recognised Te Taketake Diploma in Counselling Level 6 and will honour that qualification until December 2019.
+Note: Prior to Te Taketake Diploma in Counselling Level 7, dapaanz recognised Te Taketake Diploma in Counselling Level 6.
+As of December 2019, Level 6 is no longer recognised for new applications.

 For more information on registration criteria click here or contact us at firstname.lastname@example.org

-Te Rau Matatini provides scholarship programmes for both Māori and Non-Māori to complete study in mental health and addictions.
+Te Rau Ora provides scholarship programmes for both Māori and Non-Māori to complete study in mental health and addictions.

 Hoe Tahi Addiction (AoD) Scholarship is for people who are interested in a career within the addiction treatment sector, or already working in the sector who wish to undertake a relevant course of study.